arunzone/prospection-exercise/README.md

 * Rule #4
     * sentence is considered valid as long as it has a proper noun, verb and preposition to keep the solution simple
 * Used Integer data type for simple and better code readability
+* UI status will display INVALID if any violation count is greater than zero
+* Error handling and message display
+* Any additional empty lines considered as Rule #6 violation

+##  Production ready
+Monitoring
+API contract test